soz-live/soz-live.github.io/index.md

 ## Documentation

-For project documentation, refer to the [Documents page](documents.html).
+For project documentation, refer to the [Docs page](documents.html).